 sudo apt update

-8.8 with the version you want to install.
-You can also install multiple versions on a single system.
+Replace version 8.1, 7.4 or 5.6 with the required PHP version to install on your Debian system.
+Even you can install multiple PHP versions on a single Debian system.

 Step 3 – Installing PHP Extension